DaviAraujoCC/K8s-CICD/README.md

 # About

-This project is a demo of an implementation of GitOps practices and CI/CD Pipeline with the objective to build an nodejs application and deploy to k8s in a automatic way.
+This project is a demo of an implementation of GitOps practices and CI/CD Pipeline with the objective to build an nodejs application and deploy to k8s in an autonomous way.

 ## Features